spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/modify-api-key.md

 5. Identify the altered API key in the table.

-6. Verify the changes you made to the API key attributes are reflected in the table.
-Such as the API key name, description, and expiration date.
+6. Verify the changes you made to the API key attributes are reflected in the table, including the API key name, description, and expiration date.

 </TabItem>
 </Tabs>